aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/lib/stacks/stack-data-pipeline/construct-calculator/README.md

 ## Trigger calculation
 The calculator function
 - reads input data from the Input S3 Bucket (defined by the environment variable `INPUT_S3_BUCKET_NAME`)
-- calculates the emissions, based on the GHG Protocol Emissions factor table
+- calculates the emissions, based on the Emissions factor table
 - writes output data in the Output S3 Bucket (defined by the environment variable `OUTPUT_S3_BUCKET_NAME`)
 - writes output data in the Output DynamoDB table (defined by the environment variable `OUTPUT_DYNAMODB_TABLE_NAME`)